 Education & Training

-To honor the 20th anniversary of Hurricane Andrew, which served as Florida's wakeup call for how to prepare for natural disasters, the Florida Association of Counties, in partnership with the Florida Division of Emergency Management (FDEM), is provided numerous local workshops free of charge to all interested parties: Protecting Your Community from Natural Disasters: A Guide to Wind Mitigation Programs and Applications
+To honor the 20th anniversary of Hurricane Andrew, which served as Florida's wakeup call for how to prepare for natural disasters, the Florida Association of Counties, in partnership with the Florida Division of Emergency Management (FDEM), provided numerous local workshops free of charge to all interested parties: Protecting Your Community from Natural Disasters: A Guide to Wind Mitigation Programs and Applications

 This was a basic level course that is designed to help county commissioners, county staff, and others understand how to evaluate a county's risk and vulnerability to wind-related damages and how to identify appropriate measures that will reduce that risk.